BriteSnow/node-fs-extra-plus/README.md

 // all files ending with ".sql" and starting with a number between 1 and 3 (e.g. 001_my_file.sql) files = await fs.list("first/dir", {from:1, to: 3, suffix:".sql"})

+// all files ending with ".sql" and starting with a number between 1 and 3, 2 directory down (2 including the root) files = await fs.list("first/dir", {from:1, to: 3, deep: 2, suffix:".sql"})
 ```

 ### .listDirs(dirs, deep = true, seedDirs = [])